Linked-benefit may also be called "hybrid", "combo" or "asset-based" LTC insurance - there is no standard definition of these terms

 This is a common objection to buying LTC insurance, and a linked-benefit LTC insurance policy may be the answer.
-But recognize that the additional benefits (a death benefit or cash value refund if no care is needed) add additional costs.
+But recognize that the additional benefits (a death benefit or cash value refund if no care is needed and guaranteed premiums) add additional costs.
 Here are some examples:

 Life insurance with an extended LTC insurance benefit pool

 This is the most common type of hybrid or linked-benefit LTC insurance.
 In addition to letting a policyholder use up or "accelerate" the death benefit to pay for long-term care, there is an additional, "extended" LTC benefit, or an extra "bucket" of LTC money that continues the LTC benefits past the exhaustion of the base policy's death benefit.
 If care is never needed, there is a death benefit, and typically the policy also guarantees a 50% to 100% return of your premium if you decide to cancel the policy.